luckydye/astro-payload/README.md

-# Astro website with Payload CMS
+# Astro website with Payload CMS template

 Astro SSR as the frontend, served by a fastify server.
 Payload CMS run on the same process and also served by the same fastify server.